7 Types of Detention Orders In Singapore: What You Should Know

 Should the youth offender fail to report to their place of detention without reasonable cause, fail to comply with any of the conditions of the WDO, or commit another offence, possible consequences include:

-• Being issued with a full-time DO rather than just a WDO
+• Being issued a full-time DO rather than just a WDO

 3. Short Detention Order (SDO)